akorn/zfsbackup/README.md

 When backing something like this up, the following features are desirable:

  * Since the sub-filesystems can be interdependent, they might only be meaningfully consistent when snapshotted together, atomically.
- * Ideally, what's a separate fs on the client would be a separate fs on the server (to have the appropriate property set, especially concerning compression and dedup).
+ * Ideally, what's a separate fs on the client would be a separate fs on the server (to have the appropriate property set, especially concerning compression and dedup, but also zfsbackup specific properties such as `mininodes` and `minsize`).
- * The filesystem layout on the server should be similar to the one on the client (i.e. if `bar` is a mounted under `/foo/bar` on the client, its backup should be mounted under something like `/backup/box/foo/bar`).
+ * The filesystem layout on the server should be similar to the one on the client (i.e. if `bar` is mounted under `/foo/bar` on the client, its backup should be mounted under something like `/backup/box/foo/bar`).
 This makes browsing the backups manually more natural and intuitive.
  * The server should take a recursive snapshot of the entire zfs subtree when the backup is complete, not (or not only) separate snapshots of each sub-filesystem.
  * It should be possible to restore the client to a specific backup with a single recursive rsync operation; that is, the server should be able to provide a hierarchical view of the snapshots of `foo` and `bar` such that `bar@snapshot` is mounted under `foo@snapshot/bar`.
 (This is implemented by the `zfsbackup-restore-preexec` and `zfsbackup-restore-postexec` scripts shipped with `zfsbackup`.)
  * Ideally, it should still be possible to take a separate ad-hoc backup of e.g. `/lxc/guest1/rootfs/home`, but for the purposes of scheduled backups, this fs shouldn't be backed up separately, only as part of its hierarchy.
- * Ideally, it should be possible to skip backups of individual sub-filesystems if they didn't change since the last backup.
+ * Ideally, it should be possible to skip backups of individual sub-filesystems if they haven't changed since the last backup.
    * Even more ideally, a new server-side snapshot should still be created of them even in this case.

 Without sub-sources you could go about it this way: